ltrgoddard/thesis/temp.markdown

-readiness | to travel, also “need”’; furthermore, ‘the market defines wants from | single reckoning into a social need’, and the engine of modern consumer capitalism itself is the ‘mass-conversion of *want* (sectional) into | *need* (social & then total)’.[^139] Referring to a number of other poems, as well as to the short prose piece ‘About Warning an Invited Audience’, Sutherland notes that Prynne’s attitude here ‘bears a strong affinity to Guy Debord’s Situationist polemic against “alienated consumption” in *The Society of the Spectacle*, published, like Prynne’s “Warning”, in 1967.’[^140] The comparison is apt, and there is indeed evidence that Prynne was reading Situationist material in this period.
-Writing to Peter Riley in September 1967, he describes how Barry MacSweeney is ‘translating Le Point d’Explosion de l’Idéologie en Chine, a current pamphlet from l’Internationale Situationniste’—this pamphlet, like many of the anonymous texts printed in *IS*, was authored by Debord.[^141] Nevertheless, it would be extremely optimistic to think that the intellectual background to a collection as complex as *Kitchen Poems* could be mapped cleanly on to a single source, particularly as there is at least one other strong contender for influence.
+readiness | to travel, also “need”’; furthermore, ‘the market defines wants from | single reckoning into a social need’, and the engine of modern consumer capitalism itself is the ‘mass-conversion of *want* (sectional) into | *need* (social & then total)’.\[\^lawrence\] Referring to a number of other poems, as well as to the short prose piece ‘About Warning an Invited Audience’, Sutherland notes that Prynne’s attitude here ‘bears a strong affinity to Guy Debord’s Situationist polemic against “alienated consumption” in *The Society of the Spectacle*, published, like Prynne’s “Warning”, in 1967.’[^139] The comparison is apt, and there is indeed evidence that Prynne was reading Situationist material in this period.
+Writing to Peter Riley in September 1967, he describes how Barry MacSweeney is ‘translating Le Point d’Explosion de l’Idéologie en Chine, a current pamphlet from l’Internationale Situationniste’—this pamphlet, like many of the anonymous texts printed in *IS*, was authored by Debord.[^140] Nevertheless, it would be extremely optimistic to think that the intellectual background to a collection as complex as *Kitchen Poems* could be mapped cleanly on to a single source, particularly as there is at least one other strong contender for influence.

-Exactly three months before the letter referred to above, Prynne sent Riley a postcard and a copy of the *May Day Manifesto*, which had been published the previous month.[^142] Edited by Stuart Hall, E.P.
-Thompson and Raymond Williams, the manifesto ‘appeared with the names of over 70 signatories—writers, academics and activists associated with the New Left.’[^143] Prynne clearly considered it important enough for Riley to have his own copy, instructing him not to return it ‘as I’ll get another here’.
+Exactly three months before the letter referred to above, Prynne sent Riley a postcard and a copy of the *May Day Manifesto*, which had been published the previous month.[^141] Edited by Stuart Hall, E.P.
+Thompson and Raymond Williams, the manifesto ‘appeared with the names of over 70 signatories—writers, academics and activists associated with the New Left.’[^142] Prynne clearly considered it important enough for Riley to have his own copy, instructing him not to return it ‘as I’ll get another here’.
 The *May Day Manifesto* is concerned with the political economy of then-contemporary Britain, focussing particularly on the country’s